-Every tenancy agreement must include the following minimum information:
+Every tenancy agreement must include the following:

-- The full names and contact addresses of the landlord and tenant(including contact email address and mobile telephone number, if they have them).
+- The full names and contact addresses of the landlord and tenant(s).
+Include email addresses and mobile phone numbers if you know them.

-- The address of the property that’s being rented.
+- The address of the rental property.

 - The date the tenancy agreement is signed.

-- The date the tenancy is to begin.
+- The date the tenancy will begin.

 - Whether the tenant is under the age of 18.

-- The amount of any bond.
+- The amount of any bond charged.

-- The rent amount and frequency of payments.
+- The rent amount, and frequency of payments.